The Beauty of Original Sin

 In these ways the idea of Original Sin, linked with God's redemption, is a real blessing.
 I find it profoundly beautiful.
 And practical.
 Even though I am still learning to live in its light.

-This article is a shortened version of a 30-page letter to Fox, entitled 'The Beauty of Original Sin', which is available from The Christian Studies Unit, 76 Waterside Way, Westfield, Radstock, Bath, BA3 3YQ, U.K. or from the author, costing £1-75.
+This page is offered to God as on-going work.
+Comments, queries welcome.
+It is a shortened version of a 30-page letter to Fox, entitled 'The Beauty of Original Sin', which is available from The Christian Studies Unit, 76 Waterside Way, Westfield, Radstock, Bath, BA3 3YQ, U.K. or from the author, costing £1-75.